maciejk77/article-app/README.md

 ### Project requirements

-- small web app to present ```publications.json```` feed as a list of publications to browse
+- small web app to present ```publications.json``` feed as a list of publications to browse
-- some visual aggreagations, nice to have visual effects
+- some visual aggregations, nice to have visual effects
 - third-party libraries allowed via yarn
 - build and optimization tools allowed
 - web responsiveness
 - use of ECMA6
 - documentation
 - time limit 2 hours
-- React allowed provided that one of the views will not be implemeted with it
+- React allowed provided that one of the views will not be implemented with it
 - write tests with Jest, Mocha, Chai, Sinon and Enzyme

 - articles to be shown as cards